-- Uruguay, Argentina, and mainland Chile are three hours behind Greenwich Mean Time (GMT) and two hours ahead of Eastern Time (ET).
+- Argentina and mainland Chile (plus Uruguay on the tour extension) are three hours behind Greenwich Mean Time (GMT) and two hours ahead of Eastern Time (ET).
 Uruguay and Chile stopped observing daylight saving time in 2015.
-Argentina currently does not observe daylight saving time, though the country decides on a yearby-year basis. - On the tour extension, Peru is five hours behind GMT, the same as EST. Peru does not observe daylight saving time.

-From November through March, when it's noon in New York City, it's 2pm in Uruguay, Argentina, and Chile (and noon in Peru on the tour extension).
-From April through October, when it's noon in New York City, it's 1pm in Uruguay, Argentina, and Chile (and 11am in Peru on the tour extension).
+Argentina currently does not observe daylight saving time, though the country decides on a year-by-year basis. - From November through March, when it's noon in New York City, it's 2pm in Argentina and Chile (and Uruguay on the tour extension).
+From April through October, when it's noon in New York City, it's 1pm in Argentina, and Chile (and Uruguay on the tour extension).